Note

 Overview#

 This notebook demonstrates inverse modeling to estimate aquifer pore volume distribution from temperature breakthrough curves.
 Temperature acts as a conservative tracer with known thermal retardation, allowing characterization of flow paths and residence times.
+Transport is modeled with the diffusion_fast module, which accounts for advection, microdispersion, and molecular diffusion.

 Applications#